 How to build a more positive relationship between social media and our body image is the focus of a new report produced by the Mental Health Foundation Scotland and the University of Strathclyde.

 A key aim of the conference was to learn from people’s experiences to produce strategies and possible solutions to help build a more positive relationship between social media use and body image.
 Participants discussed how they present on and off-line, how this may differ with face-to-face communication and how they feel when on social media.
-They also identified specific negative and positive digital behaviours, and possible strategies for healthy social media use.
+They also identified specific negative and positive digital behaviours and possible healthy social media use strategies.

 “Our new report recognises this link and uses people’s first-hand experiences to build some key strategies for better social media experiences.”

-Strategies proposed included: limiting time on social media and apps; trying to present a more honest picture of your life on social media; and having an awareness of the types of content that might trigger a negative reaction in you.
+Strategies proposed included: limiting time on social media and apps, trying to present a more honest picture of your life on social media, and being aware of the types of content that might trigger a negative reaction in you.

-The report is accompanied by a worksheet which included a range of discussion questions which can be used by organisations and individuals to kick-start conversations about social media and the impact on body image, as well as suggestions for moving forward.
+The report is accompanied by a worksheet which includes a range of discussion questions which can be used by organisations and individuals to kick-start conversations about social media and its effect on body image, as well as suggestions for moving forward.

 A number of videos from speakers at the #HealthySocialMedia event, highlighting a range of experiences and perspectives on the issues of social media and body image, can be viewed here.

 Scottish Media Contact